 5. Use Paper Less and Recycle More

 Less use of paper reduces the market demand for it.
-In effect, less trees are felled for the pulping process.
+In effect, fewer trees are felled for the pulping process.
 Use the digital option instead.
-Now all sorts of traditionally paper based writing can be done electronically.
+Now all sorts of traditionally paper-based writing can be done electronically.
 Christmas and birthday cards are very nice to get, but are they really necessary?
 Make a conscious effort to recycle whatever you can, especially plastic.
 If you can’t think of another use for it, then make sure it goes into a recycle bin.
 Before we became a throwaway society, most things had a recycled use, let’s get back to that.

 6. Purchase the Right Lightbulb

 The generation of electricity is one of the greatest polluters.
 Reduce your own demand for this resource by buying low wattage and longer lasting lightbulbs.
 Change from incandescent to fluorescent bulbs.
 In closets and storage spaces LED lights will serve just as well.